“What are the best journals for art journaling?” is one of the most frequently asked questions here at Artjournalist.

 In making this list of what I consider to be some of the best art journals, I want you to know I personally have tested at least 45 different notebooks, sketchbooks, and journals in the past 5 years.

 Every single one of these recommendations comes from experience.

 Yeah, I’m a crazy notebook addict like that!

-These are the journals that have proved to do well in all sorts of situations – from regular everyday use, to long trips and travels.
+These are the journals that have proved to do well in all sorts of situations.
+They work great for regular everyday use, but they are also good choices for long trips and traveling.

 I took several factors into consideration to ensure a well-rounded assortment of notebooks.
 I want to make sure these journals can meet the needs and creative dreams of almost anyone who enjoys art journaling – no matter how experienced you may be or what type of art supplies you like to use.

 No matter which of these journals in my top list you pick, I promise you it is one I really put through some harsh conditions.
 Some of them I used before I even really understood what to do with things like gesso and matter medium.